Readings:

 PRAYER (traditional language)

-Almighty God, who didst lead thy pilgrim people of old by fire and cloud: Grant that the ministers of thy Church, following the example of thy servant Enmegahbowh, may lead thy people with fiery zeal and gentle humility.
-This we ask through Jesus Christ, who liveth and reigneth with thee in the unity of the Holy Ghost, one God, now and forever.
+Almighty God, who didst lead thy pilgrim people of old by fire and cloud: Grant that the ministers of thy Church, following the example of thy servant Enmegahbowh, may lead thy people with fiery zeal and gentle humility; through Jesus Christ, who liveth and reigneth with thee in the unity of the Holy Ghost, one God, now and forever.
 Amen.

 PRAYER (Contemporary language):

-Almighty God, who led your pilgrim people of old by fire and cloud: Grant that the ministers of your church, following the example of your servant Enmegahbowh, may lead your people with fiery zeal and gentle humility.
-This we ask through Jesus Christ, who lives and reigns with you in the unity of the Holy Spirit, one God, now and forever.
+Almighty God, who led your pilgrim people of old by fire and cloud: Grant that the ministers of your church, following the example of your servant Enmegahbowh, may lead your people with fiery zeal and gentle humility; through Jesus Christ, who lives and reigns with you in the unity of the Holy Spirit, one God, now and forever.
 Amen.

-This commemoration appears in Lesser Feasts & Fasts 2022 with revised lessons.
+This commemoration appears in Lesser Feasts & Fasts 2022 with revised lessons and collects.

 Return to Lectionary Home Page